 The evacuation was slow and chaotic, with conflicting information passed between the captain, the ship's crew and the coastguard authorities.

-Capt Schettino has been charged with manslaughter, causing a shipwreck and abandoning ship.
-His trial began in July 2013, and he could face up to 20 years in prison if found guilty.
+Capt Schettino was charged with manslaughter, causing a shipwreck and abandoning ship.
+His trial began in July 2013, and he could face up to 26 years in prison if found guilty.
 He denies all the charges.

 Five other senior crew members, convicted of manslaughter in 2013, were allowed to enter plea bargains in exchange for lenient sentences.
 None of them has served time in jail.